 If you are a Survivor/Person affected by Sexual Violence or Misconduct, please contact one of the following members of the RST for assistance:

-Sarah Elliott, Assistant Director of Safety, Security, and Emergency Operations
+Assistant Director of Safety, Security, and Emergency Operation

 Report – a formal Report made by a Member of the University Community to the Response and Support Team of an incident of Sexual Violence and/or Misconduct with the intention of initiating an investigation process.